 How Much House Can I Afford?
 Estimating Home Buying Power

 When you are first starting to think about buying a new home, one of the initial questions you will ask yourself is: “How much house can I afford?”
-To answer that question, it is essential for you to look at all of the pieces of the financial puzzle.
+To answer that question, it is essential for you to look at all of the financial steps to buying a house.

 While it can sometimes be difficult to understand how your cost of living can impact the home you buy, it is essential to understand this concept and its implications.
 Taking these things into consideration now can help to make sure you get a house you love and one that won’t cause you stress later.
 And, if you need some help, here are some handy tips that will help you evaluate all the things you should- before picking your new home.